christiansteen1708/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-this project explores US Bikeshare data.
+This project explores US Bikeshare data.
 It takes raw user input for specific filters for locations and times to then display calculated statistical and raw data.

 This repo is a fork of udacity/pdsnd_github.
 It is a mandatory project to be submitted for the udacity 'Programming for Data Science with Python' course.